bloom-housing/bloom/apps/public/README.md

-# DAHLIA Public Web Interface
+# Bloom Public Web Interface

-This is the beginning of the public-facing DAHLIA app.
+This is the beginning of a reference implementation of the public-facing web app.

 ## What does this do?